 The problem with being young and successful is that right now you’re, well, young and successful.
-However, that’s a situation which eventually takes care of itself.
-At some point most intelligent people come to that realization, and they start thinking about saving for retirement.
+However, that’s a situation that eventually takes care of itself.
+At some point, most intelligent people come to that realization, and they start thinking about saving for retirement.
 The problem is that they start thinking about it a little too late.
 Most Americans never save enough of a nest egg to adequately supply their retirement needs.
-Even starting just a few years earlier with retirement investing could mean conservative differences in excess of a $100,000.
+Even starting just a few years earlier with retirement investing could mean conservative differences in excess of $100,000.

 Sold!